 The year 2021 saw a continuation of pandemic policies and changes, a new administration in Washington, and regulatory reform from the Financial Crimes Enforcement Network (FinCEN).
 Now that the Anti-Money Laundering Act (AMLA) of 2020 is law, FinCEN and regulatory agencies are implementing change to support the FinCEN Priorities and give the industry much-needed guidance.
-Banks, credit unions, and non-bank financial institutions (NBFIs) should watch for these eight BSA/AML regulatory topics to see changes in 2022 and start preparing now to help your institution stay up to date.
+Banks, credit unions, and non-bank financial institutions (NBFIs) should expect these eight BSA/AML regulatory topics to see changes in 2022 and should start preparing now to help your institution stay up to date.

 What to Expect in 2022: BSA/AML Regulatory Hot Topics